sbrunner/paperless-portainer/README.md

 1. Create a new folder for the new database data.

-2. Use-it in the db service, Upgrade the composition

-3. Set the `POSTGRES_UPGRADE_COMMAND` environment variable to `pg_upgrade`.
+2. Use-it in the db service, set the `POSTGRES_UPGRADE_COMMAND` environment variable to `pg_upgrade`, Upgrade the composition.

-4. Drop the create database on the `db` service with:
+3. Drop the create database on the `db` service with:

     ```bash
     psql --username="${POSTHRES_USER}" --command="CREATE DATABASE tmp;"
     psql --username="${POSTHRES_USER}" --dbname=tmp --command="DROP DATABASE ${POSTGRES_DB};"
     ```

-5. Stop the `db` service and start the `postgres-upgrade` service.
+4. Stop the `db` service and start the `postgres-upgrade` service.

-6. Wait for the upgrade to finish.
+5. Wait for the upgrade to finish.

-7. Set the `POSTGRES_UPGRADE_COMMAND` environment variable to `true`.
+6. Set the `POSTGRES_UPGRADE_COMMAND` environment variable to `true`, Upgrade the composition

-8. Start the `db` service.
+7. Start the `db` service.